 You must hold your P1s for at least 12 months.
-Speed limits, peer passenger restrictions and mobile phone bans apply, you can read about them on Plates Plus Tasmania.
+Speed limits, peer passenger restrictions and mobile phone bans apply, make yourself familiar with these at Plates Plus Tasmania.
 If you commit a P1 restart offence, you may need to hold your P1s for longer, learn more at Transport Tas.

 The P2 stage

 Depending on your age, you’ll have your P2 licence for either one or two years.
 Following this you’re a licensed driver.
 Congratulations!
 Be responsible and stay safe.

 Get through the P1 and P2 stage without committing a driving offence and get rewarded.
 The safer driver reward provides eligible drivers with a free 3 year full licence.
 What a great incentive!
 Also, if you purchased a 7 or 10 lesson driving package through us, you’re now eligible for your free roadside.
 Show your licence at an RACT Driving School so they can congratulate you and arrange it.